PdroBastos/backend-challenge/README.md

 # Your Goal

  **TTS API**</br>
 Your goal is to build a simple API that will provide CRUD for a Post object.
-The user should be able to create an object that holds: title, sub-title and the text.
+The user should be able to create an object that holds: title, sub-title and text.
 And then should be able to read, update or delete this object.
 The user should also be able to get the text as audio.
-(The application must request to an external API to transform text in audio, store the audio file and if requested return the audio).
+(The application must request an external API to transform text in audio, store the audio file, and if requested return the audio).

 The application must have a simple authentication system.

 We want to see how you structure your code and the solutions you use to each challenge you will face.

-# External Api
+# External API

- For converting text to audio (TTS) you must use https://www.voicerss.org/ api.
-Be aware that the documentation for using this API is provided in the link and that you should create a free account to receive an api key to use it.
-(Please, do not share your api key with us, create a env variable nammed TTS_KEY that will hold the key, we are going to use our individual key in tests).
+ For converting text to audio (TTS) you must use https://www.voicerss.org/ API.
+Be aware that the documentation for using this API is provided in the link and that you should create a free account to receive an API key to use it.
+(Please, do not share your API key with us, create an env variable named TTS_KEY that will hold the key, we are going to use our individual key in tests).

  # Routes